 Choosing A Stand Up Paddle Board

 With so many different options out there, it may feel overwhelming when you finally decide to take the proverbial plunge and purchase a stand up paddle board.
-There are a few different types of boards, with different characteristics and uses, that exist on the market for every type of paddler – whether you’re just starting out or looking for a little more action.
+There are a few different types of boards, with different characteristics and uses.
+They exist on the market for every type of paddler – whether you’re just starting out or looking for a little more action.

 Most boards have either a planing or displacement hull, although there are even combination hybrids of the two types.
 A planing hull is flat, wide, and designed to float on top of the water with lots of maneuverability.
 Generally these boards are used for leisure rowing, Yoga, or Surfing.
-A board with a displacement hull will have a pointed nose like a kayak – making the board cut through the water with higher efficiency.
-This equates to faster speeds but less maneuverability, making them ideal for more aggressive fitness paddling, racing, and touring.
+A board with a displacement hull will have a pointed nose like a kayak.
+This makes the board cut through the water with higher efficiency.
+This hull equates to faster speeds but less maneuverability which makes them ideal for more aggressive fitness paddling, racing, and touring.

 Solid or Inflatable?

 Stand up paddle boards come in two constructions: solid and inflatable.
 Solid boards offer superior performance in the water, and are more stable for the paddler.

 They also come in a variety of material constructions, sizes, and shapes.
 You have more room for customization and finding a board that perfectly fits your body and needs.
 The only major downside is you need a place to store them when not in use, and travelling with them can be a hassle.